haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

  In addition to editing a layer’s style properties, the Layer properties window can also be used for e.g. examining the **layer’s general information** such as its coordinate system and source, adding **labels** to the map as well as managing **joins** and layer **metadata**.

  3. Next, we want to **change the styles and the symbology of the layers**.
 You can navigate back to the *Symbology* tab in the *Layer Properties* window.
 The window looks slightly different depending on whether we have a raster or vector file, and what feature type is in question.
 You can see this for instance by comparing the style tabs of the HSL Stops (point feature) and Waterbodies (polygon feature) layers.
 	 1. Open the *symbology* properties for the Waterbodies layer
 	 2. Apart from the color fill and a few ready-made styles, the main view does not offer very sophisticated visualizing options, so it is suggested to click on the *Simple fill*
 	 3. Press the *Fill color* button and change the color of the layer to blue
-    4. If you want a transparent fill, press on the arrow on the right of the *Fill* button and select Transparent fill
-    5. One you are satisfied with the layer styles, press *Apply* and *OK*
+	 4. If you want a transparent fill, press on the arrow on the right of the *Fill* button and select Transparent fillOne you are satisfied with the layer styles, press *Apply* and *OK*
  -  It is also possible to **visualize the layers based on the information stored in the attribute table**.
 This can be done by selecting Categorized or Graduated instead of Single Symbol from the dropdown menu on the top of the page.

 	1. Open the HSL_Helsinki_stops layer symbology